bevyengine/rfcs/rfcs/45-stageless.md

 1. **Strict ordering constraints:** `strictly_before` and `strictly_after`
    1. A system cannot be scheduled until "strictly before" systems have been completed during this iteration of the schedule.
    2. Simple and explicit.
-   3. Can cause unneccessary blocking, particularly when systems are configured at a high-level.
+   3. Can cause unnecessary blocking, particularly when systems are configured at a high-level.
 2. **If-needed ordering constraints:** `.before` and `.after`
    1. A system cannot be scheduled until any "before" systems that it is incompatible with have completed during this iteration of the schedule.
    2. In the vast majority of cases, this is the desired behavior.
 Unless you are using interior mutability, systems that are compatible will always be **commutative**: their ordering doesn't matter.
+   3. Note that if-needed ordering constraints are transitive. `a.before(b)` and `b.before(c)` implies `a.before(c)`.
+This behavior, while intuitive, can have some unexpected effects: it occurs even if the chain is broken by a **spurious** constraint (in which the two systems are compatible).

 Applying an ordering constraint to or from a label causes a ordering constraint to be created between all individual members of that label.
 If an ordering is defined relative to a non-existent system or an unused label, it will have no effect, emitting a warning.
 This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system labels exist, but continue to (mostly) work if those systems or labels are not present.

-In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the succesive members of an array of systems.
+In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the successive members of an array of systems.
 (Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system handling".)

 When discussing system ordering, it is particularly important to call out the `flush_commands` system.